industry-standard-good-practice/detective-ml/README.md

    - Verify with `adb devices` — your device should show as `device` (not `unauthorized`)

 3. **Set up port forwarding:**
-   - On your PC, open Chrome → `chrome://inspect/#devices`
+   - On your computer, open Chrome → `chrome://inspect/#devices`
    - Your phone should appear (with a green dot if port forwarding is active)
    - Click **"Port forwarding..."** → add rule: `3000` → `localhost:3000`
    - Check **"Enable port forwarding"** → **Done**